seasonedfish/blog/_posts/2022-05-24-a-new-data-model-for-pokesummary.md

 A clear no-go.

-I ended up learning about class methods[^3], which are commonly used to provided multiple ways to instantiate a class.
+I ended up learning about class methods[^3], which are commonly used to provide multiple ways to instantiate a class.
 I wrote a class method with the same functionality as the above code block:
 ```python
 @classmethod